ysaito2/blog/_posts/2021-12-19-BoredLookingBeautifulGirlInAFancyCarSyndrome.md

 &nbsp;

-I believe "the boring looking beautiful girl in a passenger seat of an expensive car syndrome" is a condition that will haunt current and future generations to come.
+I believe "the bored beautiful girl in a passenger seat of an expensive car syndrome" is a condition that will haunt current and future generations to come.
 Doesn't matter if we create a metaverse, integrate our brains with superhuman AI, or become an interplanetary species.

 &nbsp;